brycewray/eleventy-site/src/posts/2022/06/responsive-optimized-images-hugo.md

 - Utkarsh Verma, "[Using responsive images effortlessly with Hugo](https://bitbanged.com/posts/using-responsive-images-effortlessly-with-hugo/)" (<span class="nobrk">2022-03-06</span>).
 - Joost van der Schee, "[Image compression for the lazy](https://hugocodex.org/blog/image-compression-for-the-lazy/)" (<span class="nobrk">2022-06-19</span>).

+**Update from the future**: Whether the site's image processing is almost entirely in the hands of Hugo's built-in functionality or Cloudinary depends on whether I'm currently running the site on Hugo or Eleventy.
+In either case, I use Cloudinary to [auto-generate my site's social media images](/posts/2022/10/automated-social-media-images-cloudinary-hugo/).
+{.box}